 Meeting Efficiency Requirements for Water-Cooled Ice Machines

-Federal agencies must purchase water-cooled ice machines that are 15% or more efficient than allowed by Federal standards and use no more than 25 gallons of potable water per 100 pounds of ice made.
+Federal agencies must purchase water-cooled ice machines that are 15% or more efficient than allowed by federal standards and use no more than 25 gallons of potable water per 100 pounds of ice made.
 These ice machines must be connected to a cooling tower; single-pass cooling using city water is not allowed.
-If access to a cooling tower is not available or if the cooling tower does not operate year round, than an ENERGY STAR-qualified air-cooled ice machine (ACIM) must be used.
+If access to a cooling tower is not available or if the cooling tower does not operate year round, then an ENERGY STAR-qualified air-cooled ice machine (ACIM) must be used.

 |Table 1.
 Efficiency Requirements for Federal Purchases|